josh-stillman/devops-for-typescript-devs/README.md

 - Task Definition.
 This is the set of instructions the Service uses for starting each container.
 You can configure things like how much cpu and ram to allocate for your container, as well as setup environment variables.
 - Task.
 An ECS "Task" here is a single running container instance.
 (A Task can have [multiple](https://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/application.html) running Docker containers if you need to run "sidecar" tasks, but generally a task definition should have one main container with a single purpose.)

 In addition, we are going to place an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) (ALB) in front of our ECS Service.
 The ALB will let us easily point a subdomain to our service using Route 53 (like https://api.jss.computer) and use https.
-Then, we'll only allow traffic going to our container from the ALB, rather than directly.
+Then, we'll only allow traffic going to our container from the ALB for security purposes.

 We're mainly using the ALB here for networking purposes, but it can do much more.
-As the name suggests, it can route traffic between multiple instances of your application using various strategies to handle increased usage.
+As the name suggests, it can route traffic between multiple instances of your application using various strategies.
+(As your app's usage scales, you'll likely need more than one instance to handle the load.)
 It also performs health checks on our containers and will restart containers that have crashed.

 While the ECS Service can be stopped without deleting it, you'd have to delete the ALB to prevent being charged.

 ## Create a Cluster